slamora/brackets-wiki/User-Key-Bindings.md

 ### Quick Start
 Use `Debug > Open User Key Map` to open the `keymap.json` in Brackets so it can be edited.
 If the file does not already exist, then it will be automatically created.

-Edits to file are applied immediately on File Save.
+Changes to key bindings are applied immediately on File Save.

 ### Location
 The `keymap.json` file is located in the the user data folder.
 The user data folder is located at: